Almost Famous (Lumidee album)

-Almost Famous is the debut studio album by American R&B singer Lumidee, released by Universal Records on June 24, 2003.
+Almost Famous is the debut studio album by American singer Lumidee, released by Blackground Records, Straight Face Records, Latium Entertainment and Universal Records on June 24, 2003.

 It peaked at number twenty-two on the U.S. Billboard 200 chart and number eleven on the U.S. Billboard Top R&B/Hip-Hop Albums.
 It included the summer hit "Never Leave You (Uh Oooh, Uh Oooh)", which saw international success, topping the charts in Germany, Italy, the Netherlands, Belgium, Switzerland and reaching number 2 in the UK and number 3 on the U.S. Billboard Hot 100.